NateyLB/node-db-challenge/README.md

 - [ ] Explain the difference between `Relational Databases` and `SQL`.

+A relational databse is where the data is stored, SQL is Structured Query Language, its used for accesing and manipulating the data.

 - [ ] Why do tables need a `primary key`?

+oO each cell can be referenced by a uniqe identifies.
+It's an id that allows for data retrieval

 - [ ] What is the name given to a table column that references the primary key on another table.

+Foreign Key

 - [ ] What do we need in order to have a _many to many_ relationship between two tables.

+We need to have a table that models tha relationships of many to many.
+There can be many project and many resources but once table combines them into resources for that specific project.

 ## Minimum Viable Product